The Newsletter Block adds a newsletter subscribe option to your site. The footer is a popular place for this block.

 Before you begin

-- If you're using MailChimp as the storage option, create a new, empty subscriber list in MailChimp before connecting your MailChimp account to the block.
+- If you're using Mailchimp as the storage option, create a new, empty audience in Mailchimp before connecting your Mailchimp account to the block.

 - For more customization, like the ability to add more form fields and send submissions to your email address, you might prefer the Form Block instead.